associationforsoftwaretesting/navigating/navigatingcdt.md

 (See [Appendix A](#appendixa-1) for an alternative way to respond to the statement using the "Mary had a little lamb" heuristic from Gerald Weinberg.)

+<h4>Testing is just to make sure the requirements are met</h4>

+Requirements come in many different shapes and sizes.
+While checking (explicit) requirements can be important, testing has much more to offer than just demonstrating that the software fulfils such requirements.

+Many companies consider written requirements as their only requirements.
+They have elaborate methods to track their written requirements and ensure that there are tests executed against those requirements.
+This is a very narrow (and hopeful) view of requirements.
+The majority of requirements are implicit and fuzzy.
+Requirements are fallible (because they are written by people) - they are often incomplete, ambiguous and contain internal contradictions.

+Testing is a way of discovering unstated requirements and can often only come from a really thorough evaluation of the software.
+Testing can (and should) question if the requirements would actually solve the problem that the software is meant to solve, or if there is a different way it can be solved which is more appealing to the client.
+Deep testing can tease out ambiguities and clarify uncertainty, as well as discover and expose constraints.

+There's also often an assumption that the requirements satisfy the needs of the stakeholders, and that the relevant set of stakeholders has been consulted and had their needs taken into account.
+Testing should also check the requirement that the requirements make sense to the right set of people.

+It's important to note that testing cannot ensure that requirements are met.
+Testing is sympathetically sceptical about the project.
+It seeks to help the stakeholders to build the best version of the thing they want within their constraints.

+Moving away from viewing testing as just a way to verify that the software meets the explicit requirements allows for more space for testing to add value to the project.
+Testing is a way of evaluating the software and its requirements, as well as identifying additional requirements, discovering ambiguities and exposing constraints.

 <h4>Why didn't you find those issues before we shipped?</h4>

 There are many reasons why issues find their way into released software - and we expect this to happen.